CloudGeometry/cg-devx-docs/docs/under_the_hood/delivery_pipelines/argo_permissions.md

 - `argo-server` for Argo Workflows Server
 - `argo-workflow-controller` for Argo Workflow controller
-- `argo-default-sa` — default account with lowest permissions to login into Argo Workflows UI and is used before the RBAC rules are applied.
+- `argo-default-sa` — default account with the lowest permissions to login into Argo Workflows UI and is used before the RBAC rules are applied.

   To dive deep inside Argo Workflows RBAC, see: